Marco Reus

-Marco Reus ([ˈmaʁkoː ˈʁɔʏs]; born 31 May 1989) is a German professional footballer who plays as an attacking midfielder or forward.
-He captains Bundesliga club Borussia Dortmund and plays for the Germany national team.
+Marco Reus ([ˈmaʁkoː ˈʁɔʏs]; born 31 May 1989) is a German professional footballer who plays as a forward or attacking midfielder for Major League Soccer club LA Galaxy.

 Reus spent his youth career at Borussia Dortmund, prior to leaving for Rot Weiss Ahlen.
-He joined Borussia Mönchengladbach in 2009, and had his most successful season in 2012, scoring 18 goals and providing 12 assists in the Bundesliga to help Borussia Mönchengladbach secure a place in the following season's UEFA Champions League.
-Reus returned to his hometown club Borussia Dortmund at the end of that season, helping the club reach the 2013 UEFA Champions League Final in his first season.
-With Dortmund, Reus won three DFL-Supercups (in 2013, 2014 and 2019), and the DFB-Pokal in 2017 and 2021, he has scored over 150 goals for the club, and is one of only three players to have reached 100 Bundesliga goals and assists each.
-He has been voted German Footballer of the Year twice, as well as Bundesliga Player of the Season on three occasions.
+He joined Borussia Mönchengladbach in 2009, and had his most successful season at the club in 2012, scoring 18 goals and providing 12 assists in the Bundesliga to help Borussia Mönchengladbach secure a place in the following season's UEFA Champions League.

+Reus returned to his hometown club and back-to-back Bundesliga winners Borussia Dortmund after the 2011–12 season.
+With the club, Reus won the DFB-Pokal in 2017 and 2021, the DFL-Supercup in 2013 and 2019, and reached the Champions League final in 2013 and 2024, coming in both his first and last season as a member of the side.
+He also finished Bundesliga runner-up seven times during his twelve-year stint, and served as club captain from 2018 until 2023.
+Reus scored 170 goals with 132 assists for Borussia Dortmund across all competitions, and he is one of only three players (after Andreas Möller and Thomas Müller) to reach the landmark of 100 Bundesliga goals and 100 assists each.
+He was voted German Footballer of the Year twice, as well as Bundesliga Player of the Season on three occasions.
+With more than 200 goals scored throughout his career, Reus is considered one of the most efficient midfielders of this century, and one of Borussia Dortmund's best ever players.